pyranha-labs/atoparser/README.md

 ```

 ## Limitations
-- Currently officially supports ATOP 1.26, but may work with other versions.
+- Supports ATOP 1.26, but may work with other versions.